joshsoftware/flutter-boilerplate/README.md

 #### Description

-For productive API integration a Base Response Model is designed.
+Base Response Model is designed for productive API integration.
 This model can be modified according to Project's API structure.

 File name